Halium/docs/supplementary/how-to-document.rst

 1. Getting the current wiki & templates for all sites we want to create

-Head over to `this documentation's GitHub repository <https://github.com/Halium/docs>`_, click on the green button **download or clone** and select *Download ZIP* from the drop down and unpack it in a folder of your choice and move to the folder "supplementary".
+Head over to `this documentation's GitHub repository <https://github.com/Halium/docs>`_, click on the green button **download or clone** and select *Download ZIP* from the drop down and unpack it in a folder of your choice and move to the folder "supplementary/devices".
 Inside there are a few files of interest for us:

-* **Devices-Overview.rst** here we will insert a quick list of the status of the device and link to a new device specific sub page we will create
+* **index.rst** here we will insert a quick list of the status of the device and link to a new device specific sub page we will create
-* **New-Device-Template.rst** this will be our device template, that means we will copy this file, rename it to match our device name and fill the specific info about it
+* **devicetemplate.rst** this will be our device template, that means we will copy this file, rename it to match our device name and fill the specific info about it

 You can open each of these in a multitude of editors but the simple **gedit** which is pre-installed on Ubuntu suffices.